A Complete Guide to AI Tech Stack

 2. Data Preprocessing and Feature Recognition

 Following storage comes the tedious work of data preparation and feature recognition.
 Normalization, missing value management, and outlier identification are all part of preprocessing, which is done in Python with packages like Scikit-learn and Pandas.
-Feature recognition is critical for decreasing dimensionality and is carried out utilizing methods such as Principal Component Analysis (PCA) or Feature Importance Ranking.
-These cleaned and reduced characteristics are used as input for machine learning algorithms, resulting in higher efficiency and precision.
+Feature recognition is critical for decreasing dimensionality and is carried out by utilizing methods such as Principal Component Analysis (PCA) or Feature Importance Ranking.
+These cleaned and reduced features are used as input for machine learning algorithms, resulting in higher efficiency and precision.

 3. Supervised and Unsupervised Algorithms